-I looked around my yard yesterday, and realized with a gasp that all of the dandelions that were proliferating on my path had gone poof!
-But but but but….I didn’t even get a chance to make Dandelion Mead this year!
-I hope they will come back, I expect dandelions to hang around longer than one month….*grumble grumble*
+I looked around my yard yesterday, and realized with a gasp that all of the dandelions that were proliferating on my path had gone, poof!
+But but but but…I didn’t even get a chance to make Dandelion Mead this year!
+I hope they will come back, I expect dandelions to hang around longer than one month! *grumble grumble*

-If you want to surprise people with yummy food from your yard (note: I said yummy, NOT healthy), then fry you up some garden pests and see how quickly they get eaten!
+If you want to surprise people with yummy food from your yard (note: I said yummy, NOT healthy), then fry up some garden pests and see how quickly they get eaten!

 - Bring your flowery disks inside, dump them in a colander, and rinse them gently to dissuade any ants from continuing their habitation of your petaled feast-in-the-making.
 Don’t go too crazy washing them or you’ll wash all of the pollen away, and then your fingers won’t be yellow!
 I love having yellow dandelion fingers.

-- Shake your flowers in the strainer to get off excess water and set it in the sink to let the angry, wet ants get away.
+- Shake your flowers in the strainer to get off the excess water and set it in the sink to let the angry, wet ants get away.

 Now, just give that a try, and you’ll be like me – wondering where all those pesky dandelions have gone, and wondering what else growing in your yard might taste as good fried golden-brown!
 Eat up!
 Enjoy!

 [content-egg module=Amazon template=grid]